 A COMPUTER expert from York has admitted hacking into the Facebook website, in one of the biggest such crimes ever to come before a British court.

-Glenn Mangham, 26, from Cornlands Road in Acomb, pleaded guilty at Southwark Crown Court yesterday to hacking into the social networking site between April and May this year.
+Glenn Mangham, 26, from Cornlands Road in Acomb, pleaded guilty at Southwark Crown Court yesterday to hacking into the social networking site between April and

 The court heard Mangham’s actions sparked a major security alert in the United States, where the authorities feared it was industrial espionage.